-See more information on HPPs here, including Brookline's approved plan.
+View more information on HPPs, including Brookline's approved plan.

 The 4th Housing Production Plan Community Workshop was held on June 20th at Brookline Town Hall.
-The workshop was focused on the development of local strategies that would aid in the creation and preservation of affordable housing in Brookline.
-A summary of the discussion can be found here.
+The workshop was focused on the development of local strategies (PDF) that would aid in the creation and preservation of affordable housing in Brookline.
+View a summary of the discussion (PDF).

 The 3rd Housing Production Plan Community Workshop was held on June 1st at Brookline Town Hall.
-The workshop was centered on Site Selection, as a follow up to the previous April workshop where Site Selection Criteria was discussed.
+The workshop was centered on Site Selection (PDF), as a follow up to the previous April workshop where Site Selection Criteria was discussed.
 The application of Site Selection Criteria to parcels Town-wide led to a discussion of sites where multi-unit or mixed-use development could occur in the future.
-See the summary of the discussion here, and see the Selection Criteria and initial yield of parcels as depicted on GIS maps here.
+View a summary of the discussion (PDF) and see the Selection Criteria and initial yield of parcels (PDF) as depicted on GIS maps.

 The next Workshop will prioritize strategies to help encourage the creation and preservation of affordable housing in Brookline.
-Please register for the 4th and final Community Workshop on June 20th here:
+Please register for the 4th and final Community Workshop on June 20th:

 COMMUNITY WORKSHOP MOVED FROM PIERCE SCHOOL TO TOWN HALL

-The location of the 3rd Housing Production Plan Community Workshop being held on June 1st has been changed from the Pierce School to Brookline Town Hall, Rooms 103 & 111, 333 Washington St. Please register for this event online at: https://brookline_workshop3.eventbrite.com.
+The location of the 3rd Housing Production Plan Community Workshop (PDF) being held on June 1st has been changed from the Pierce School to Brookline Town Hall, Rooms 103 & 111, 333 Washington St. Please register for this event online.

-The second Housing Production Plan was held on April 25, 2016 at the Pierce School.
+The second Housing Production Plan Community Workshop was held on April 25, 2016 at the Pierce School.
 The primary topic of the second workshop was to begin a discussion of defining criteria for site selection for future housing development.
-See presentation materials here, as well as a summary of the meeting.
+View presentation materials (PDF), as well as a summary (PDF) of the meeting.

 The third community workshop will be held at the Pierce School on June 1, 2016.
 Check back for more details.

 The topic of the second workshop will be to review the discussion Brookline's housing goals from the first workshop and to begin a discussion of defining criteria for site selection of future housing development.
-A summary of the first community workshop that focused on needs and goals can be seen here.
+View summary of the first community workshop (PDF) that focused on needs and goals.